Rover 800 series: 1996 minor facelift

 A facelift in 1996 provided few exterior changes, the most noticeable being the painting of previously black rubbing strips on all models except the coupé and the revision of the suspension system.
 Grille fins became silver in colour, instead of their former black.
 Climate control, passive immobilisation and a passenger airbag became standard, and a 6-disc CD auto-changer was fitted to all models apart from the entry-level ("i") model.
-Security technology was upgraded with a change from infra red to radio frequency for the remote door key.
+Security technology was upgraded with a change from infrared to radio frequency for the remote door key.
 Wood finishes were expanded, with a coachwork line and "ROVER" on the door cards, accentuating the new, pleated seat finishes and deep pile rugs along with pleated leather door cards, much of which was handmade with what Rover called in its advertising "the craftsman's touch".

-Post 1996 Vitesses were all "Sport" specification so the sport badge was dropped, also from 1996 the 2.0L T16 engines used wasted spark ignition instead of distributor.
-Non-sport Vitesse models have approx 180 bhp, whilst the sport has 197 bhp.
+Post 1996 Vitesses were all "Sport" specification so the Sport badge was dropped.
+From 1996 on, the 2.0-litre T16 engines also used wasted spark ignition instead of distributor.
+Non-Sport Vitesse models have 180 bhp, whilst the Sport has 197 bhp.

-Although the 800 had fallen behind the competition considerably (few mechanical changes were made, apart from the introduction of the Rover KV6 Engine which replaced the Honda 2.7 V6 in 1996), it was a steady seller until the spring of 1999, when it was replaced by the Rover 75.
+Although the 800 had fallen behind the competition considerably (few mechanical changes were made, apart from the introduction of the Rover KV6 Engine which replaced the Honda 2.7 V6 in 1996), it was a steady seller in the home market until the spring of 1999, when it was replaced by the Rover 75.